 Focusing on a range of Eurasian conflicts, including Nagorno-Karabakh, South Ossetia and Abkhazia, this book offers contemporary perspectives on the ongoing conflicts in the Eurasia, with an emphasis on the attempts towards peace.
 The book brings into focus how various factors such as ethnicity, ...

 Under Stalin’s totalitarian leadership of the USSR, Soviet national identities with historical narratives were constructed.
 These constructions envisaged how nationalities should see their imaginary common past, and millions of people defined themselves according to them.
 This book explains how and...

-Dr Carol Kerven, Carol Kerven
+Edited By Dr Carol Kerven, Carol Kerven

 February 15, 2017

 This collection traces how pastoralists have coped with the challenges of change in a part of the world with a long-tradition of livestock keeping.
 Their precarious position - balanced between a market system where only the fittest may survive, and their attempt to remain a human resource for the ...